naraharikr/master_thesis/README.md

 ## DISCLAIMER
 This is an ongoing part of my Master Thesis at Aalto University.
 The Master thesis is being supervised by [Themistoklis Charalambous](https://themistoklis.org/), Associate Professor, Aalto University.
 Also, he heads [Distributed and Networked Control Systems](https://www.aalto.fi/en/department-of-electrical-engineering-and-automation/distributed-and-networked-control-systems) research group, which focuses on blending control theory, communication theory and information theory.

-I am being part of the research group for my master thesis which focuses primalrily to reproduce the distributed optimisation algorithms proposed in research paper as mentioned in `Reference Work` and to extend the implementaion of `ADD-OPT (Section III-B3)` and `FROST (Section IV-A)` for asynchronous networks.
-Study and understanding of Convergence analysis is not included in the scope of the thesis work.
+I am being part of the research group for my master thesis which focuses primalrily to reproduce the distributed optimisation algorithms proposed in research paper as mentioned in `Reference Work` and to extend the implementaion of `ADD-OPT (Section III-B3)` and `FROST (Section IV-A)` for time-varying graphs with delays, with switchings, and both delays & switchings.

 ### Reference Work